Click here to see how we implement the NHS Constitution.

-Under the Data Protection Act 1998, Access to Health Records Act 1990, and the General Data Protection Regulation you are entitled to view your medical records.
-If you wish to see your medical records please discuss the matter with your doctor or the practice manager and we can arrange an appointment at the practice for this to happen.
+Under the Data Protection Act 2018, Access to Health Records Act 1990, and the General Data Protection Regulation you are entitled to view your medical records.
+If you wish to see your medical records please discuss the matter with one of the reception team and we can arrange an appointment at the practice for this to happen.

 If you would like a copy of the information in your records for personal reasons, we will consider this to be a Subject Access Request, and in most circumstances would not charge for providing it.
 If you require the information for insurance, legal, occupational, or commercial reasons, we would consider this to be an Access to Medical Records request, which in most circumstances would incur a charge.

 GPs place paramount importance on service and your expectations to provide you with health care and treatment.
 We need accurate personal information from you, which we review regularly for changes in circumstances.
 To ensure that you receive the best possible care and so that we can all work together for your benefit, there might be occasions when we may need to share some information about you with others who have a genuine need for it in your and everyone's interest.

 The main reasons for which your information may be needed are:

 - Providing you with health care and treatment

 - Looking after the health and social welfare of the general public